 Metro owns the Portland Expo Center ("Expo") site, a well-positioned, 53-acre employment and exhibition site at the economic center of greater Portland.
 Under the current business model, the long-term prospects of Expo are challenging due to the large-scale capital needs of Halls A, B, and C and the ongoing routine maintenance of the newer buildings and campus infrastructure.
-Pre-
+Pre-pandemic, Expo generated approximately \$50M in annual economic impact through 100+ public trade shows and community events.
+Post-pandemic, Expo attendance has declined; in 2024, annual attendance was approximately 260,600 visitors at 91 events.
 The site is the largest exhibition space in Oregon, with 333,000 square feet of existing building area and 2,500 parking spaces.
 Halls A, B, and C have been in operation for more than 100 years.
-Halls D and E are 23 and 27 years old, respectively.
+Halls D and E were constructed in 2001 and 1997, respectively.
 Expo is adjacent to other popular sports assets such as Portland International Raceway and Delta Park, a multi-field outdoor sports complex owned by the City of Portland that hosts various youth and adult sports tournaments throughout the year.